LS-Lab/KeYmaeraX-release/README.md

 To compile KeYmaera X from source code and learn about faster incremental compilation in IDEs, see [Building Instructions](https://github.com/LS-Lab/KeYmaeraX-release/wiki/Building-Instructions).
 In a nutshell, install

-* [Java Development Kit JDK](https://www.oracle.com/java/technologies/javase-downloads.html) or [OpenJDK](https://openjdk.java.net/) (be sure to use version 1.8-12, Java13 onwards does not work)
+* [Java Development Kit JDK](https://www.oracle.com/java/technologies/javase-downloads.html) or [OpenJDK](https://openjdk.java.net/) (be sure to use version 1.8-12, Java 13 onwards does not work)
 * SBT 0.13.17
 * Scala 2.12.8